JuliaConstraints/JuliaConstraints.github.io/docs/src/constraints/constraint_commons.md

 ## Parameters

 This section of the package list or extract parameters based on the *XCSP3-core* specifications.
-Note that, for the foreseeable future, the default constraints specification will follow the XCSP3 format.
+Note that, for the foreseeable future, the default constraints specification will follow these specifications.

 ```@docs; canonical=false
 USUAL_CONSTRAINT_PARAMETERS